astronomer/docs/learn/airflow-dbt.md

         my_name: "No entry"
     ```

-4. Add your dbt models in a folder called `models` within the `my_simple_dbt_project` folder.
+4. Add your dbt models in a subfolder called `models` in the `my_simple_dbt_project` folder.
 You can add as many models as you want to run.
 This tutorial uses the following two models:

     `model1.sql`: